 Real ID Changes 2018: When to Worry About Invalid IDs for Flying

 In 2005, the Real ID Act established nationwide requirements for state IDs as a post-9/11 security measure.
 Now the air travel portion of that legislation is about to take effect, and only about half of the U.S. states and territories have met the requirements.
-Many other states have been granted extensions until later in 2018, and some are still under review for an extension.
+Many states have been granted extensions until late 2018.

 The hard deadline for states to meet the Real ID changes is in 2020, but it’s possible some extensions could expire this year.
 Depending on which state you live in, you could potentially be determined to have an invalid ID, and would need an alternative form of identification for air travel.

 Non-Compliant States with an Extension

 You can check with the Department of Homeland Security to see if your state is compliant with the Real ID act: Compliant states are denoted in green on the DHS compliance map.
 If your state hasn’t yet complied but has been granted an extension (denoted in yellow), you won’t necessarily need an alternative form of ID this year—but you should keep an eye on that widely granted October 2018 deadline and plan ahead (more on that below).

 Whether residents of non-compliant states and territories will need another form of ID will depend on if their states are granted a further extension by the deadline.
 States are likely to file for an extension if they’re not compliant by then, but the worst-case scenario here would be that you could need an alternative TSA-acceptable ID to fly come October.